Close Menu

 • Losing an inch or more of your height.

 • Changes in your natural posture.
-Such as, stooping or bending forward.
+Such as, bending forward.

 • Shortness of breath due to compression in the discs of your spine that impact your lung capacity.